 Those who were in camps furthest away from supplies were hardest hit, like the one at Three Pagoda Pass.
 This is where F Force was based.
 F Force comprised 7,000 men, Australians, and British who left Singapore in 1943.
 At least 1060 Australians and 2036 British died here on the line.
 A death rate of 45%.

 Walking through Hellfire Pass – Konyu Cutting

 And then we’re here.
 Hellfire Pass.
 This is Konyu Cutting.
 600 meters long, 25 meters deep at the tallest part of the hill.

 Hammer, tap, hammer, tap, explosive, clear.

-It was mainly Australians and Kiwis who lived here, died here, and suffered here.
-No one more famous than Sir Edward “Weary” Dunlop, a doctor, a surgeon, and their leader.
+It was mainly Australians and Kiwis who lived here, suffered here and died here.
+No one was more famous than Sir Edward “Weary” Dunlop, a doctor, a surgeon, and their leader.
 Weary Dunlop’s ashes were scattered here on 25th April 1994, ANZAC day.